runtimeverification/k/pending-documentation.md

 These attributes guide the prover when it tries to apply rules to discharge a proof obligation.

--   `smt-lemma` can be applied to a rule _without_ side-conditions to encode that rule as an equality when sending queries to Z3.
+-   `smt-lemma` can be applied to a rule to encode it as an equality when sending queries to Z3.
 -   `lemma` distinguishes normal rules from lemma rules in the semantics, but has no affect.
 -   `trusted` instructs the prover that it should not attempt proving a given